🍽️ RESTAURANT & HOSPITALITY INSURANCE SPECIALISTS

 7

-If a delivery driver uses their personal vehicle for your restaurant's deliveries and causes an accident, your restaurant can be held vicariously liable — and neither their personal policy nor your general liability will cover it.
+What happens if your delivery driver causes an accident using their personal vehicle?
+Your restaurant can be held vicariously liable — and neither their personal auto policy nor your general liability will cover it.
+Do you have hired and non-owned auto coverage?

 We check every one of these in our free policy review.